yuce/pyswip/INSTALL.md

 Installing on Linux
 -------------------

+Some distro packages of swi-prolog already include the shared library or offer a devel version of the package, that way you can skip compiling the package from source.
+A quick way to check if you have the library already installed is by running

+``$ find /usr/lib* -name lib*pl.so``

+If no files are listed with the name ``libswipl.so`` or ``libpl.so`` you'll need to proceed building from source.

 These instructions are tested on a Linux system, but should also work for POSIX systems.
 Also, you may want to install development packages for readline, libncurses, and libgmp.